JetBrains/skiko/DEVELOPMENT.md

     4. Skiko is built using Clang-cl.
 Clang-cl is a part of LLVM and can be downloaded from the [LLVM project's website](https://releases.llvm.org/).
 Please also make sure that Clang-cl.exe is available in %PATH%.

 * Install Emscripten
+  * Skiko follows the Emscripten version used by the underlying Skia build.
+While other versions may work, we recommend using the same version that is currently used in the project to avoid compatibility issues.
+  * The current version used by Skiko is `4.0.7`
 * Set `JAVA_HOME` to location of JDK, at least version 11
 * `./gradlew :skiko:publishToMavenLocal` will build the artifact and publish it to local Maven repo